 Start your road to recovery today

-Physiotherapy is a science-based profession that helps people affected by injury, disease, and disability through the use of Manual Therapy, Electrotherapy, Exercise, Education, and Advice.
-Musculoskeletal Physiotherapists are expertly trained to a minimum BSc level in physiotherapy and have undergone specialist training in examination, diagnosis and management of many conditions such as back pain, sciatica, knee injuries, foot and ankle injuries and post-operative conditions.
+Physiotherapy is a science-based profession that helps Children, Adults, and the elderly affected by injury, disease, and disability through the use of Manual Therapy, Electrotherapy, Exercise, Education, and Advice.
+Musculoskeletal Physiotherapists are expertly trained to a minimum BSc level in physiotherapy and have undergone specialist training in examination, diagnosis, and management of many conditions such as back pain, sciatica, knee injuries, foot and ankle injuries, and post-operative conditions.
 Physiotherapists will undergo a range of additional training in a variety of musculoskeletal conditions and treatments in order to offer the best available treatments to our patients.
-These may include areas such as orthopaedics, paediatrics, sport, acupuncture, pilates, strength and Conditioning to name a few.
+These may include areas such as orthopaedics, paediatrics, sport, acupuncture, pilates, strength, and Conditioning to name a few.

 Musculoskeletal Physiotherapists are involved in the prevention and management of injuries of the muscle and skeletal systems helping people in all walks of life maintain a physical and healthy lifestyle.
 These specialized physiotherapists use a combination of techniques and strategies to help restore movement and function focusing on the biomechanical and structural rehabilitation of the client.

-Techniques include manual therapy, electrotherapy, exercise therapy and others.
-Musculoskeletal (MSK) physiotherapists are skilled at treating any MSK ailment such as neck and back pain, knee and ankle pain, shoulder pain and others, however many have specialisations where they have undergone extra training in this area.
+Techniques include manual therapy, electrotherapy, exercise therapy, and others.
+Musculoskeletal (MSK) physiotherapists are skilled at treating any MSK ailment such as neck and back pain, knee and ankle pain, shoulder pain, and others, however many have specializations where they have undergone extra training in this area.